ssvlabs/ssv-dkg/README.md

 ### `Switch` instance management

-The DKG server can handle multiple DKG instances, it saves up to MaxInstances(1024) up to `MaxInstanceTime` (5 minutes).
+The DKG-operator can handle multiple DKG instances, it saves up to MaxInstances(1024) up to `MaxInstanceTime` (5 minutes).
 If a new Init arrives we try to clean our list from instances older than `MaxInstanceTime` if we find any, we remove them and add the incoming, otherwise we respond with error that the maximum number of instances is already running.

 ### TODO: